 The Transportation Investment Generating Economic Recovery, or TIGER Discretionary Grant program, provides a unique opportunity for the DOT to invest in road, rail, transit and port projects that promise to achieve national objectives.
-Since 2009, Congress has dedicated nearly $5.1 billion for eight rounds of TIGER to fund projects that have a significant impact on the Nation, a region or a metropolitan area.
+Since 2009, Congress has dedicated over $5.6 billion for nine rounds of TIGER to fund projects that have a significant impact on the Nation, a region or a metropolitan area.

 In each round of TIGER, DOT receives hundreds of applications to build and repair critical pieces of our freight and passenger transportation networks.
 The TIGER program enables DOT to examine these projects on their merits to help ensure that taxpayers are getting the highest value for every dollar invested.